Fast Facts

 one strong brotherhood

-DeMatha Catholic High School first opened its doors on September 9, 1946 with enrollment of 18 students.
-DeMatha was founded by the Order of the Most Holy Trinity.
-DeMatha welcomes students from all backgrounds and religions.
+Since DeMatha Catholic High School first opened its doors on September 9, 1946 with just 18 students, over 11,000 men have earned a DeMatha diploma.
+DeMatha was founded by the Order of the Most Holy Trinity to form students from all backgrounds into "Faith-Filled Gentlemen and Scholars."

 Six Pillars of DeMatha